Why Clear Communication with your Doctor is Key

 Have you ever left your doctor’s office feeling unsure about how often to take your newly prescribed medications, wondering why you didn’t have the chance to mention that odd symptom that has been bothering you or when to schedule your next appointment?
 Rest assured, you are not alone.
-Clear communication between you and your doctor in Rome, Georgia is vital to ensure that you receive the best medical care possible.
+Part of independent retirement living means clear communication between you and your doctor in Rome, Georgia is vital to ensure that you receive the best medical care possible.

 Being prepared before your doctor’s appointment is key for the best possible visit.